Who doesn’t love a beautiful tree? Now is the perfect time to show that love and plant!

 Remember: these are just a few of the excellent trees and shrubs that are especially well-suited for gardens in our area.
 There are many more in our Nursery Department that could make a perfect addition to your Front Range landscape.

-Use our NEW Plant Finder Tool on our website to search for these and other great Colorado trees, shrubs and even perennials and annuals that we carry!
+Use the Plant Finder Tool on our website to search for these and other great Colorado trees, shrubs and even perennials and annuals that we carry!
 You can search for qualities like color, height, bloom time, wildlife attraction (or resistant) and more!

 Come see our Nursery Professionals at Tagawa Gardens.
 Bring along a picture or two of your yard, including the areas you’re considering for a new tree or shrub.
 We’ll be happy to help you pick out just the right one!